rozek/aframe-within-svelte/README.md

 You may even [implement new A-Frame "primitives"](https://aframe.io/docs/1.3.0/introduction/html-and-primitives.html) within Svelte.

-As before, implement the new A-Frame primitive in a separate JavaScript (or TypeScript) file:
+As before, implement the primitive in a separate JavaScript (or TypeScript) file:

 ```javascript
 import "aframe"